 On average it takes 10 years before someone seeks mental health help or treatment.
 SilverCloud Health is an online mental health and wellbeing platform that connects people with tools and resources to help break down the barriers holding them back from living their best lives.
 If you’re interested in how SilverCloud Health can help, investigate whether your employer has an Employee Assistance Program (EAP) and if it offers behavioral or mental health assistance.

-SilverCloud Health helps thousands of organizations address unmet behavioral and mental health needs among their employees and their family members.
+SilverCloud Health helps thousands of organisations address unmet behavioral and mental health needs among their employees and their family members.

 We support employers by providing various behavioral and mental health tools, programs, and coaching to improve employees’ mental health and, ultimately, employers’ ROI.

-With more than half 750,000 users globally, SilverCloud is the leading digital behavioral and mental health solution.
+With more than 750,000 users globally, SilverCloud is the leading digital behavioral and mental health solution.